-SPANISH II (High School Credit)Available to Grade 8
+SPANISH II (High School Credit)

 Spanish 2 reinforces the fundamental skills acquired by the students in Spanish 1.
 The course develops increased listening, speaking, reading, and writing skills as well as cultural awareness.
 Specific content to be covered is a continuation of listening and oral skills acquired in Spanish 1.
 Reading and writing receive more emphasis, while oral communication remains the primary objective.
 The cultural survey of the target language-speaking people is continued.
-Prerequisite: Spanish I credit
+Prerequisite: Spanish 1 credit

-SPANISH FOR SPANISH SPEAKERS I (High School Credit)

-Available to Grades 7/8
+SPANISH FOR SPANISH SPEAKERS I (High School Credit) Available to Grades 7/8